meaningcrisis/meaningcrisis.github.io/docs/episodes/episode15.md

 How can such a confusion occur to us?
 We've already talked about this.
 I mentioned Eric from when we talked about the being and the having mode.
 I mentioned that that time and we would come back to it.
 That from was directly influenced by the Stoics.
 It's the store X who got us right.
 To realize.
 Right to use from me in language, the distinction between the having mode and the being mode, the having mode is met by controlling things.
 And there are some things we literally have to control water, food, air shelter.
 But most of our more, most pertinent needs are not meet needs that are met by exercising control.
 They are needs that are mapped by enhancing meaning we have to become luck.
 The being mode is Matt.
 By developing the agent arena relationship by becoming mature, which isn't just something that happens inside of me.

-Luck when I become mature.
+Look when I become mature.
 It isn't just that I'm changed inside.
 I also inhabit a different arena and we recognize that socially.
 That's why we don't let little kids get married or drive cars or own guns.
 They're not allowed to move in a certain arena.
 Maturity is a agent arena relationship.
 It has a particular existential meaning, but if you do not know how to separate the meaning from the events, you're liable to be very seriously.

-Motorly confused such that you pursue maturity by trying to have a car.
+Modally confused such that you pursue maturity by trying to have a car.
 You pursue being in loud by having sex and controlling and manipulating, but it doesn't work because you really can't exercise as much control over the world as you need in order to stabilize the meeting.
 Do you see how this is?
 Like the cynics still?
 All right.
 You're trying to control a world that largely is beyond your control.
 You're setting your hearts on things.
 And your heart's going to be broken, but it's not just about manmade.
 Anything, anything can fall prey to this.
 You have to practice bringing into your awareness in a way that is transformative and developmental.

 The distinction between events.
 And the meaning of events and realizing this, you often act as if you have no control over the meaning because you're ignorant and of the processes, and it's transparent to you.
 And you focus on trying to control the event, which you often often have much less control than you realize.
 This is what you should do.
 Pull the two apart the meaning and the event and recalibrate your sense of control and identity, because you have actually way more control over this than you realize or practice, and you have way less control over this than you realize or practice.

-That's why the court of wisdom is knowing what's right.
+That's why the core of wisdom is knowing what's right.
 In our control versus what's not in our control.
 So how do you practice that and how does your identity change as you do?
 Well, the practice is Procheiron.

 This means sort of ready to hand.
 It means remembering, but in the sense of Sati.
 Like mindfulness.
 It means remembering in a way that brings things, brings skills and sensitivities and sensibilities to bear in an appropriate and effective manner.
 It means remembering in emotionally existential sense.
 So you practice a bunch of psycho technologies to try and get them so internalized.